Psychostick: Pandemic live stream concerts and ... and Stuff (2020–present)

 During the COVID-19 pandemic, the band continued to play weekly concerts over Twitch and YouTube, with viewer donations keeping the band afloat; half the donations would go to charity.
 On December 15, the band announced Key would take a brief hiatus from the band for family reasons.
 Key would later return to the band on their weekly concert stream on February 18, and appear in subsequent streams.

 On February 24, 2022, the band announced during their Twitch concert that they were releasing a compilation of b-sides and rarities titled ... and Stuff.
-The album was released on April 14, 2022, and debuted at #2 on Billboard's Comedy Albums and #57 on the Current Albums.
+The album was released on April 14, 2022, and debuted at No. 2 on Billboard's Comedy Albums and No. 57 on the Current Albums.

 On January 22, 2024, the band announced via Facebook and their website that they had parted ways with Matty J Moose, citing creative differences.

 Musical style and lyrical themes

 Most of Psychostick's lyrics revolve around observational comedy, food, binge drinking, broken relationships, and occasional pop culture references.
-Running gags include the repeated misspelling of the band's name, and the band's supposed unpopularity or the pigeonholing of the band as the band who plays the "Beer Is Good"-song.
-Some songs are parodies of various themes of music, such as love songs (Orgasm = Love), sad, depressing songs (Prozak Milkshake) or radio rock (#1 Radio $ingle).
+Running gags include the repeated misspelling of the band's name, and the band's supposed unpopularity or the pigeonholing of the band as the band who plays the "Beer Is Good" song.
+Some songs are parodies of various themes of music, such as love songs (Orgasm = Love), sad, depressing songs (Prozak Milkshake) or radio rock (No. 1 Radio $ingle).
 The band often makes use of short skits between songs, but occurrences of humor and scripted comedy also happen mid-song.

 Psychostick mixes influences from funk metal (particularly prevalent on We Couldn't Think of a Title), groove metal and nu metal.
 The band initially labelled themselves as "humorcore" as a joke, referencing a trend of the various "-core" genres at the time; Rawrb notes that "comedy metal is a better descriptor" of the band's music.

 Although lyrically rich in humor, unlike many bands who tend to use a lot of comedy, the instrumental portions of the songs are not neglected and are very serious.
 When interviewed about their style, Rawrb often compares how serious the band takes their music and lyrical content to how serious a comedian takes their comedy.
 He will often correct the interviewer saying, "We're comedic musicians that take every part of this band very seriously." guitarist Joshy often reminds those who are curious that Psychostick is "serious about being dumb."
 Both We Couldn't Think of a Title and Space Vampires vs Zombie Dinosaurs in 3D contained instrumental songs, but not without humour: "Largiloquent Dithyramb"'s only lyrics are "DOG FOOD / TASTES GOOD / WITH CHEESE", while "Six Pounds of Terror" is played over the growling of an agitated Maltese dog.
 The music is entirely produced by the band; guitarist Josh is responsible for the engineering and mixdown.